-The Identity Proxy can prime the global indexes on startup from the backend identity data store or from a peer identity proxy, preferably one that resides on the same LAN or subnet.
-When priming occurs locally, you can avoid WAN bandwidth consumption and reduce the processing load on the identity data stores in the topology.
+The Proxy Server can prime the global indexes on startup from the backend data store or from a peer proxy server, preferably one that resides on the same LAN or subnet.
+When priming occurs locally, you can avoid WAN bandwidth consumption and reduce the processing load on the data stores in the topology.
 You can specify the data sources for the index priming and the order in which priming from these sources occurs.

 Use the prime-index-source property to specify the sources of data, either ds, file or some combination of the two.
 The order you specify is the order in which priming from these sources will be attempted.
-For example, if you specify prime-index-source:file,ds, priming will be performed from the global-index data file created from the previous run of the identity data stores.
-With the file,ds configuration, the contents of the global index are written to disk periodically if, and only if, the entire global index has been primed previously from a identity data stores source either from startup or reloaded-index.
-Priming is most efficient if the source server is on the same local network as the Identity Proxy.
+For example, if you specify prime-index-source:file,ds, priming will be performed from the global-index data file created from the previous run of the data stores.
+With the file,ds configuration, the contents of the global index are written to disk periodically if, and only if, the entire global index has been primed previously from a data stores source either from startup or reloaded-index.
+Priming is most efficient if the source server is on the same local network as the Proxy Server.